Let Our Pasadena Employment Lawyer Be Your Legal Advocate in the Workplace!

 - Withhold gender non-conforming employees from public-facing roles.

 FEHA provides employees with greater protection than Title VII when it comes to gender discrimination.
 Employees who experience gender discrimination at work may have better results pursuing claims under California rather than federal law.
+So, contact a Pasadena employment attorney today.

 Pregnancy Discrimination